Chapter 9. Connection Points

 declaration using three ATL macros.

-The BEGIN_CONNECTION_POINT_MAP
+The BEGIN_CONNECTION_POINT_MAP macro

 specifies the beginning of the table.
 The only parameter is the

 class name of the connectable object.
-Each CONNECTION_POINT_ENTRY
+Each CONNECTION_POINT_ENTRY macro places an entry in the table

 and represents one connection point.
 The macro’s only parameter is